NatLabRockies/opet-firmware/README.md

     - If the range is still too low for the current flow, the overcurrent bypass will reactivate again after clearing/resetting
     - The output state is not affected by the overcurrent bypass protection
     - The current reading is not representative of actual current flow when bypasses is engaged and only shows what is still going through the shunt, while the majority of current is bypassed
-    - see section 4.3.6.4 for more details
+    - see [Overcurrent bypass reset](#overcurrent-bypass-reset) for more details
 - the bias voltage error indicator bit enables when the bias voltage goes out of range
     - this error will temporarily disable the output of the OPET, it will still show enabled to indicate that it will come on again, but will not measure IV curves and only set to V<sub>oc</sub> loading
     - once the bias voltage is within range for \~5 s, the output will be activated again
     - the time delayed return to normal operations reduces the stress on the system in case of recurring errors, for example where the voltage output fails above a specific current flow due to an overcurrent dropout off the power supply
-    - the bias voltage range can be adjusted, see section 5.3.14 for more details
+    - the bias voltage range can be adjusted, see [Bias Voltage Limits Protection](#bias-voltage-limits-protection) for more details
 - the NTC 1 and NTRC 2 over Temperature errors indicate when the OPET electronics are overheating or its too cold
     - if the temperature is too high or too low and reaches the disconnect threshold, the output will be disabled and at V<sub>oc</sub> loading, IV curve can also not be measured
     - for as long as the temperature is between disconnect and reconnect threshold after a disconnect, the output is off and at V<sub>oc</sub>, but IV curves and transient curves can be measured
     - once the reconnect threshold is reached after cooling down / warming up, the output is re-enabled to the previous control state
-    - the temperature threshold can be adjusted, see section 5.3.13 for more details
+    - the temperature threshold can be adjusted, see [Operating Temperature limits configuration](#operating-temperature-limits-configuration) for more details

 ## Cooling fan output control
-- with the `FAN:MODE` command the cooling fan control can either be controlled manually to on/off or set to automatic control mode, see section 4.3.8 for command details
+- with the `FAN:MODE` command the cooling fan control can either be controlled manually to on/off or set to automatic control mode, see [Fan Control](#fan-control) for command details
 - in auto mode, the fan is controlled based on:
     - the NTC1 and NTC 2 temperature
     - the power load on the MOSFET
 - the auto mode uses threshold hysteresis on/off control which basically switches the fan on if the upper threshold is exceeded and switches off if the value is less than the lower threshold
 - auto mode uses switched-on priority, meaning the fan is controlled on if any one control channel is requesting the fan to be on and it is only off if all channels request the fan to be off
 - the switching frequency of the fan in auto control is also limited by a timer counter that limits how fast the fan can be switched off
-- thresholds can be adjusted via the EEPROM setting, see section 5.3.19
+- thresholds can be adjusted via the EEPROM setting, see [Operating Temperature limits configuration](#operating-temperature-limits-configuration)

 ## PI-Controller adjustments
 - The driver MOSFET PI-controller on the OPET PCB is actively regulating the voltage at the PV device